iron-io/docs/worker/languages/ruby/index.md

 clients take care of the dirty work for you.
 So while it's still the same process&mdash;get the `-payload` argument passed to the script at runtime, read the file it specifies, and parse the JSON contained within that file&mdash;
-the official client library takes care of that for you and let you just access the payload as a variable at runtime.
+the official client library takes care of that for you and lets you just access the payload as a variable at runtime.
 Here's an example:

 In the upload script: